 What are the benefits of building to passive house standards?

-Constantly growing awareness of the investors and their growing requirements cause the idea of passive buildings to be expanded by another issue – e.g. searching for healthy materials which will not have a negative impact on the health of the inhabitants.
+Constantly growing awareness of the investors and their growing requirements cause the idea of passive buildings to be expanded by another issue – e.g. searching for healthy materials which will not hurt the health of the inhabitants.
 We can observe an increasing interest in and return to materials of natural origin, which positively influence and regulate the microclimate inside buildings of the highest energy standards.

 Each investor should remember and bear in mind that we spend over 80% of our lives in buildings for various purposes.
 The conditions in which we live and work have a direct impact on our health and well-being, and indirectly on all other aspects of our lives.

-Investing in a passive building also works well in terms of space for rent or as communal facilities.
+Investing in a passive building also works well in terms of space for rent or communal facilities.
 Such a model has been in place for many years, e.g. in Germany and Austria, where passive buildings are regarded as an excellent source of income for rent and as investments that are extremely cheap to maintain for city and municipal budgets.
-Many people have also noticed that these buildings do not lose their value in relation to other buildings from the same period of time, and in fact their value gradually increases.
+Many people have also noticed that these buildings do not lose their value about other buildings from the same period, and in fact, their value gradually increases.
 For this, however, we need greater awareness as users.
 Each of us should take into account the conditions in which we spend, on average, 80% of our lives.